 Spend a weekend developing your handstands, acrobatics and other physical skills.
-Learning these moves as an adult can be dificult and frustating but Yuri want to show you that these skills are not only fun to practice but accessible for everyone His goal for this course is to help students gain a better fundamental understanding of the skills themselves and the long-term process needed to achieve them. that way we are able to better guide own personal practice.
-All levels and background are welcome, group sizes are limited to allow for individual feedback
+Learning these moves as an adult can be difficult and frustrating, but Yuri wants to show you that these skills are not only fun to practice but accessible for everyone.
+His goal for this course is to help students gain a better fundamental understanding of the skills themselves and the long-term process needed to achieve them.
+That way students are able to better guide their own personal practices.
+All levels and background are welcome, group size is limited to allow for better individual feedback

 What to expect?

-The course will run for two days with each day consisting of 2 – 3 hours session with a 2 – hours lunch break in between.
-This course is welcome to all levels of ability.
+The course will run for two days.
+Each day, students can expect two sessions (3 hours each) with a 2 – hours lunch break in between.
+This course is open for all-level of ability.